gruntwork-io/terragrunt/_docs/migration_guides/upgrading_to_terragrunt_0.19.x.md

 Before version 0.19.0, Terragrunt had you define its configuration in a `terragrunt = { ... }` variable in a `terraform.tfvars` file, but due to item (1) this no longer works with Terraform 0.12 and newer.
 That means we had to move to a new file format.
-This requires a migration, which is unfortunate, but as a nice benefit, item (2) allows us gives us a nicer syntax and new functionality!
+This requires a migration, which is unfortunate, but as a nice benefit, item (2) gives us a nicer syntax and new functionality!